 Maybe it’s because we were afraid we wouldn’t be able to find each other if that did happen, but let’s face it, we always did somehow find one another.
 We’d just walk or drive to all the hangout spots until we saw who we wanted to see.

 These phones and many ways of communicating are robbing our kids of the basic skills required to make a freaking plan, and I literally don’t get it

 Maybe it’s that kids now know that with a quick message they can get in contact and redirect the plans if needed so there’s no need to solidify them.
 Unless your very unreasonable, strict mother makes you, that is.

 Am I the only mother out there feeling like she’s trying to pull her teenagers out of the dark hole called,”we don’t know what the plans are” as she holds the car keys in her hand hoping that the day has been thought out?

 Do your teens have a hard time making a plan with a friend, locking it down, and following through?

-I’m so glad I grew up in a simpler time when we made plans and looked so forward to them and there was no way we we’d even think about flaking out about it.
+I’m so glad I grew up in a simpler time when we made plans and looked so forward to them and there was no way we’d even think about flaking out.